getify/You-Dont-Know-JS/async & performance/ch2.md

 We think in step-by-step terms, but the tools we have available to us in code are not expressed in a step-by-step fashion once we move from synchronous to asynchronous.

-And **that** is why it's so hard to accurately author and reason about async JS code with callbacks: because it's not how our brains planning works.
+And **that** is why it's so hard to accurately author and reason about async JS code with callbacks: because it's not how our brain planning works.

 ### Nested/Chained Callbacks